 Full-time staff members execute projects while mentoring and advising CDME student employees.

 At CDME, student employees work in an industrial environment that matches their experience after graduation.
 They're programming robotic systems, developing medical devices, leveraging 3D printing techniques, and more.
 You can't fake real – and students employed by CDME are working on real customer projects.

-More than 200 undergraduate students have been impacted to date.
-These student employees represent a diverse selection of academic concentrations.
-While 70% are enrolled in engineering courses, the remaining 30% chose majors such as marketing, accounting, or data analytics.
+More than 350 undergraduate students have been impacted to date.
+These student employees represent a diverse selection of academic concentrations, representing over 40 majors and five colleges.